 Pets and kids (under 4) have one thing in common, they are curious by nature and love venturing into unknown zones ending up in some sort of mess or trouble.
 Pet or kid tracker equipment which are quite similar to a key finder circuit were specifically designed for solving this issue, here we learn how these work and how to build one at home.
 The idea was requested by Mr. Akmar.

 thank you for posting this article..:) I really like it.

-For your information, I want to build an object finder (ex:key finder) similar to this circuit and I will modify it a bit..the idea is when the receiver receive signal from the transmitter, it can produce sound if it detect the object..
+For your information, I want to build an object finder (ex:key finder) similar to this circuit and I will modify it a bit sing 433MHz RF modules..the idea is when the receiver receives signal from the transmitter, it can produce sound if it detects the object..

 if possible, can I substitute the load with a buzzer? thank you and I hope you can help me with this.

 The requested application of a keyfinder is similar to what we normally do when one of our cell phones become untraceable in our home, we then resort to calling it through another phone so that it rings and identifies its location.

 However when it comes to some other equally important item such as a key which has no calling feature to respond, locating it becomes hugely difficult and frustrating.